Article 50 of the EU AI Act: from transparency obligations to implementation questions

 Written by Zoi Roupakia

-Article 50 of the AI Act covers four transparency obligations: informing users they are interacting with an artificial intelligence (AI) system; machine-readable marking and detection of AI-generated content; disclosure for emotion recognition and biometric categorisation systems; and labelling of deep fakes and AI-generated text published in the public interest.
-The guidelines apply from 2 August 2026.
+Article 50 of the AI Act covers four transparency obligations: informing users when they are interacting with an artificial intelligence (AI) system; machine-readable marking and detection of AI-generated content; disclosure for emotion recognition and biometric categorisation systems; and labelling of deep fakes and AI-generated text published in the public interest.
+The Article 50 obligations apply from 2 August 2026; the guidelines are intended to support their implementation.

-There are, however, points that deserve further attention before the consultation closes.
-Three are set out below.
+Three implementation questions, however, deserve further attention before the consultation closes.

 Marking and detection: technically demanding, but not yet operationally proportionate